-Here’s some of my freelance writing about nonprofits for the Chronicle of Philanthropy, the Guardian, The Washington Post, Yale Environment360, Ensia and Fortune:
+Here’s some of my freelance writing about philanthropy and nonprofits for the Chronicle of Philanthropy, Yale Environment360, The Washington Post, The Guardian, Ensia and Fortune:

 Humane Society Notches String of Big Wins Under Aggressive Leader (November 2016) A story for the Chronicle of Philanthropy about the Humane Society of the U.S. HSUS and its leaders have deployed a variety of strategies and tactics to make major gains for animals in the last decade.